rtts/djhtml/README.md

 Installation
 ------------

-You can install DjHTML with the following command:
+Install DjHTML with the following command:

     $ pip install djhtml